WakeRealityDev/Thunderstrike/README.md

 The JSON
 ==========
 The JSON is from a modified version of RemGlk that is inside Thunderword.
-The modifications are basically { added colors support, style sheet tuples on Glk windows, status related to the loading and unloading of the interpreter engine, errors and deubgging output related to incomplete code }.
-The good news is that the field names and values are the same as the stock RemGlk - so you can use an unmodified version on your desktop system if you wish to work wtihotu the output in different ways.
-More documentation on the additions to the JSON data is forthcoming.
+The modifications are basically { added colors support, Glk style hint tuples on Glk windows, status related to the loading and unloading of the interpreter engine, errors and deubgging output related to incomplete code }.
+The good news is that the field names and values are the same as the stock RemGlk - so you can use an unmodified version on your desktop system if you wish to work with the output in different ways.
+More documentation on the additions to the RemGlk JSON data is forthcoming.

 The standard RemGlk JSON is documented here:  http://eblong.com/zarf/glk/remglk/docs.html